Carbamazepine Oral SuspensionPronunciation

 Carbamazepine should be used with caution in patients with a mixed seizure disorder that includes atypical absence seizures, since in these patients carbamazepine has been associated with increased frequency of generalized convulsions (see INDICATIONS AND USAGE).

-Since a given dose of carbamazepine suspension will produce higher peak levels than the same dose given as the tablet, it is recommended that patients given the suspension be started on lower doses and increased slowly to avoid unwanted side effects (see DOSAGE AND ADMINISTRATION).
+Since a given dose of Carbamazepine Oral Suspension will produce higher peak levels than the same dose given as the tablet, it is recommended that patients given the suspension be started on lower doses and increased slowly to avoid unwanted side effects (see DOSAGE AND ADMINISTRATION).

 Information for Patients

+Patients should be informed of the availability of a Medication Guide and they should be instructed to read the Medication Guide before taking Carbamazepine.
 Patients should be made aware of the early toxic signs and symptoms of a potential hematologic problem, as well as dermatologic, hypersensitivity or hepatic reactions.
 These symptoms may include, but are not limited to, fever, sore throat, rash, ulcers in the mouth, easy bruising, lymphadenopathy and petechial or purpuric hemorrhage, and in the case of liver reactions, anorexia, nausea/vomiting, or jaundice.
-The patient should be advised, because these signs and symptoms may signal a serious reaction, that they must report any occurrence immediately to a physician.
+The patient should be advised that, because these signs and symptoms may signal a serious reaction, that they must report any occurrence immediately to a physician.
 In addition, the patient should be advised that these signs and symptoms should be reported even if mild or when occurring after extended use.

 Caution should be exercised if alcohol is taken in combination with carbamazepine therapy, due to a possible additive sedative effect.